-What is it about the words ‘couples therapy’ that immediately make people (husbands) think that they’re in trouble?
-Or why, when you mention to someone that you and your partner are in counseling, do you get the inevitable thousand-yard stare accompanied by an awkward head tilt?
+Why, when you mention to someone that you and your partner are in counseling, do you sometimes get that thousand-yard stare accompanied by an awkward head tilt?
 I feel like in this day and age, the idea of therapy shouldn’t be so alarming.
 In fact, isn’t therapy sort of a privilege?
 The way I see it, couples therapy is there to protect one of my most valuable investments: my marriage.

 1) We can hear each other.

 I can repeatedly ask my husband to help me fold the laundry over and over (I believe this is called ‘nagging’), and it goes in one ear and out the other when we’re in the comfort and privacy of our own home.
 But sit us down with a neutral third party, and boom, he suddenly hears my request as if for the first time.
 In all fairness, the same can be said for me.
 It’s almost as if the therapist acts as a filter, allowing us to actually hear what the other is asking for.
 It’s basically magic, and I am here for it.